HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 ### Disabling Content Reporting for traditional deployment

 !!! note
-    Disabling contentReporting runs the **disable-content-reporting** config engine task in the background.
-The **disable-content-reporting** config engine task can also be manually executed.
-For more information on how to run manual Core configuration tasks on container deployments, please refer to [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).
+    For more information on how to run the ConfigEngine tasks on container deployments, please refer to [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 To disable Content Reporting, run the **disable-content-reporting** config task.